picasso250/qoacy/README.md

 qoacy
 =====

-quora like web site, write in python
+quora like web site, write in PHP